Calgary & Alberta Tesla Buying Guide 2026: No PST, Real Costs

 Let’s lead with the best part.
 Vehicle tax varies wildly across Canada, because most provinces charge a provincial tax (PST, or a combined HST) on top of the 5% federal GST.
 Alberta is the lone exception — there is no provincial sales tax of any kind.
 Buy a car here, new or used, from a dealer or a private seller, and you pay only the 5% GST.
 Not a penny of provincial tax.

-On a six-figure purchase like a Tesla, that gap is dramatic.
-Take a Model Y Standard at a $49,990 sticker and compare the tax across three cities:
+On a purchase this size, that gap is dramatic.
+Take a Model Y RWD at a $49,990 sticker and compare the tax across three cities:

 | Location | Sales tax rate | Tax on a $49,990 car | Approx. total with tax |